oracle/fmw-kubernetes/docs-source/content/oig/configure-ingress/ingress-nginx-setup-for-oig-domain-setup-on-K8S.md

    # Type of Configuration Supported Values are : NONSSL, SSL
    sslType: NONSSL

+   # TimeOut value to be set for nginx parameters proxy-read-timeout and proxy-send-timeout
+   nginxTimeOut: 180

    # TLS secret name if the mode is SSL
    secretName: domain1-tls-cert